Xenoestrogen: Implications

 Precocious puberty has numerous significant physical, psychological and social implications for young children.
 It has been associated with metabolic disorders (insulin resistance and diabetes), increased cardiometabolic risk (high blood pressure and cholesterol levels), obesity, increased cancer risk (breast and endometrial for girls and testicular for boys).
 Precocious puberty is linked with other gynecologic disorders such as endometriosis, adenomyosis, polycystic ovarian syndrome and infertility.
 Premature pubertal growth spurt and accelerated bone maturation will result in premature closure of distal epiphysis which causes reduced adult height and short stature.
 Precocious puberty can lead to psychosocial distress, a poor self-image, and poor self-esteem.
 Girls with secondary sex characteristics at such a young age are more likely to be bullied and suffer from sexual abuse.
-Studies indicate that girls who become sexually mature at earlier ages are also more likely to engage in risk-taking behaviors such as smoking, alcohol or drug use, and engage in unprotected sex.
+Studies indicate that girls who become sexually mature at earlier ages are also more likely to engage in risk-taking behaviors such as smoking, alcohol or drug use, and engaging in unprotected sex.

 The current literature is inadequate to provide the information we need to assess the extent to which environmental chemicals contribute to precocious puberty.
 Gaps in our knowledge are the result of limitations in the designs of studies, small sample sizes, challenges to conducting exposure assessment and the few number of chemicals studied.
 Unfortunately exposure is inferred and not actually measured in available studies.
-The ability to detect the possible role of chemicals in altering pubertal development is confounded by many nutritional, genetic and lifestyle factors capable of affecting puberty and the complex nature of the reproductive endocrine system.
+The ability to detect the possible role of chemicals in altering pubertal development is confounded by many nutritional, genetic, and lifestyle factors capable of affecting puberty and the complex nature of the reproductive endocrine system.
 Other research challenges include shifts in exposure levels among populations over time and simultaneous exposures to multiple compounds.
 Overall the literature does not with certainty support the contention that environmental chemicals or dietary factors are having widespread effects on human sexual development.
 However data does not refute such a hypothesis either.
 Accelerated sexual development is plausible in individuals exposed to high concentration of estrogenic substances.
 There is a concerning steady increase in exposure to a wide variety of xenoestrogens in the industrial world.
 Further research is needed to assess the impact of these compounds on pubertal development.